fpigerre/blog/_posts/2014-11-08-why-is-youtube-so-successful.md

 YouTube's success builds upon how socially accessible it has become.
 Throughout the day, videos are posted, shared, tweeted and recommended to us, promising to shed light on an issue, explain a concept, or relieve us from the day's mundane tasks.
 In many classrooms, YouTube has become an accepted learning tool, creating new opportunities for content to be aimed at students.
-Channels such as [history/science bootcamp here]() take advantage of such an opportunity, allowing them to grow and explore business opportunities.
+Channels such as [CrashCourse](http://youtube.com/CrashCourse) take advantage of such an opportunity, allowing them to grow and explore business opportunities.
 In turn, these creators increase YouTube's popularity by appealing to a new group of people.
 The fact that each of YouTube's videos is created by users unimaginably increases YouTube's ability to cater for all people in a scalable way.

 > YouTube's primary source of value is produced by people, for people.